Stephen Stills

 STEPHEN STILLS

-Stills’s signature style shines through in every iteration of his work—strong clear melodies, reflective songwriting, amazing guitar ability, ear for catchy rhythms, and a desire to infuse the folk genre with rock and blues and Latin elements.
-His was often the drive that helped pull together and blend the best elements of other colleagues into collaborations that pretty much invented folk rock.
+Stills’s signature style shines through in every iteration of his work—strong clear melodies, reflective songwriting, amazing guitar ability, an ear for catchy rhythms, and a desire to infuse the folk genre with rock and blues and Latin elements.
+His was often the drive that helped pull together and blend the best elements from other colleagues into collaborations that pretty much invented folk rock.

 Since their collaboration was always intended to be rather loose as they pursued other interests, Stephen was able to focus on slightly different things like a set of solo albums that eclipsed those of his other bandmates and had huge names lurking in the background (Eric Clapton, Jimi Hendrix, Ringo Starr).